YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 * Describe a situation where you had to handle multiple tasks simultaneously.
 How did you prioritize and manage your time effectively?

-n my daily work at Faria, I often juggled multiple tasks, such as developing new features while addressing urgent bugs.
+In my daily work at Faria, I often juggled multiple tasks, such as developing new features while addressing urgent bugs.
 To handle this, I maintained two tickets in progress simultaneously.
 I did this for three reasons:

 1. It prevented me from falling into a 'logic hole.'
 Sometimes, taking a break and working on another task allowed me to refresh my thinking and find a more creative solution to a problem.
 2. It maximized my output by focusing on solving the most significant issue within a given timeframe.